Journeys is a visual campaign builder that lets you create omnichannel messaging experiences for your users.

 - If you have added a Past Behavior segment as a goal that segment will be evaluated once a day at 12:00 am (in the timezone of your account).

 - User A reaches a node 4 at 2:30 PM with node time out of 1 hour.
-His window will get over at 3:30 PM post which even if the user performs the action, he will not move via ‘Yes’ path as user is marked for node timeout.
+Her window will get over at 3:30 PM after which even if the user performs the action, she will not move via ‘Yes’ path as the user is marked for node timeout.
 At 4 PM, user A will timeout.

 - User B reaches a node 4 at 3:30 PM with node timeout of 1 hour.
-His window will get over at 4:30 PM post which even if the user performs the action, he will not move via ‘Yes’ path as user is marked for node timeout.
+Her window will get over at 4:30 PM after which even if the user performs the action, she will not move via ‘Yes’ path as user is marked for node timeout.
 At 4 PM, user B will NOT move out.
-At 6 PM (i.e. next evaluation run), user will move via node timeout.
+At 5 PM (i.e. next evaluation run), the user will move via node timeout.

 - If you have added a Past Behaviour segment in middle of the journey and have drawn Node timeout path with qualifying window set less than 24hours value, all users might move via node timeout path as PBS is only evaluated every 24 hours.